-Maharashtra twist; Sena-NCP-Cong move Supreme Court, say Governor acted in partisan manner

-Maharashtra twist: Sena-NCP-Cong move Supreme Court, say Governor acted in partisan manner
+Maharashtra twist: Sena-NCP-Cong move Supreme Court, seek floor test within 24 hours

 Mumbai, Nov 23: The Shiv Sena, Nationalist Congress Party (NCP) and the Congress moved the Supreme Court challenging Maharashtra Governor BS Koshyari's "arbitrary and mala fide actions" for "installing a minority BJP government led by Devendra Fadnavis".